 For the preparations of Chapchar Kut, young men get really busy with all kinds of physical preparations and the womenfolk lay focus on beautifying themselves.
 Whereas, the elderly do nothing but peacefully sit and talk about various topics which include recollecting their younger days with a sense of nostalgia.

-Men and women are dressed in their best and the most colourful traditional attires during Chapchar Kut.
+Men and women are dressed in their best and the most colorful traditional attires during Chapchar Kut.
 All the people gather with love and peace in their hearts to sing, dance, and rove to the hymns of flutes, gongs, and cymbals.
 There are many folks and contemporary performances by the locals.
 Apart from all this, perhaps, the greatest highlight of this Indian festival Chapchar Kut is the bamboo dance, also known as Cheraw.
 This dance features men who tap the sticks of bamboo according to their rhythm of the dance and the womenfolk have to adjust their dancing steps with the moving bamboo sticks.
 The sight of this particular dance is quite peculiar to watch.
 Everyone irrespective of their age and gender participates in this festival with great enthusiasm.

 The meaning of this dance literally translates into the dance of the guests.
 This is so because it is performed majorly on the arrival of the guests.
 The performers wrap a woven cloth called Puandum around their shoulders and perform by swaying the cloth.